 Happy New Year Everyone!!

 A new year means a new wish list.
 Note that we generally provide a mid-term report on Canada Day (July 1) and a final report on New Year’s Eve.
-To be fair, all wishes need to be a win/win/win scenario for everyone involved in the transaction.
-The 3 wins includes the loyalty company, credit card company and customer.
-Furthermore, most items on the wish list are long shots, which means that it is not easy to get a high grade.
-But that is what makes it so much fun for me!
+To be fair, all wishes have the goal of being a win/win/win scenario for everyone: “loyalty company, credit card company and customer”.
+In some cases it is just win/win because one party is not involved; for example a credit card company who offers in-house loyalty program with the customer as the other party.

-Here’s a quick recap of the grading system:
+Before we get going, below is a recap of the grading system:

 - A+ Exceeding expectations with nothing more to improve on (almost impossible to achieve this grade, but I listed it to put some perspective on the spectrum)